 In addition, the Act provides for reimbursement to each county for expenses associated with the training of sheriffs and deputy sheriffs.
 The Board provides 100 percent of the tuition and allowable living and travel expenses during training.
 Also, counties are reimbursed 100 percent for each sheriff's and deputy's salary while he or she attends training.

-PENNSYLVANIA COMMISSION ON CRIME AND DELINQUENCY SHERIFF AND DEPUTY SHERIFF EDUCATION AND TRAINING ACCOUNT COMBINED STATEMENT OF CASH RECEIPTS AND EXPENDITURES FOR CALENDAR YEAR 2015 - JANUARY 1, 2015 THROUGH DECEMBER 31, 2015
+PENNSYLVANIA COMMISSION ON CRIME AND DELINQUENCY SHERIFF AND DEPUTY SHERIFF EDUCATION AND TRAINING ACCOUNT STATEMENT OF CASH RECEIPTS, EXPENDITURES AND PROGRAM BALANCE for Calendar Year 2016 - January 1, 2016 through December 31, 2016